Every year we say we’re going to plant a garden - and then we don’t. Sound familiar to anyone?

 Attach your fencing boards to the legs with a nail gun.

-We got roughly 30lbs of topsoil from a local company.
-Check out the video below, it’s pretty neat.
+We got a truckload of topsoil from a local company.
+Check out this video, it’s pretty neat.

 Once we got it home, we were able to unload it and start filling the planter!